- 1 What is it?

 The project is located on the northeastern coast of the Great Salt Lake, close to Rozel Point in Utah.
-It comprises mud, crystals, salt, and basalt rocks, expanding some 1500 feet long (460 meters) and 15 feet wide (4.6 meters), forming a counterclockwise coil protruding from the coastline of the lake.
+It comprises mud, crystals, salt, and basalt rocks, expanding some 1500 feet long (460 meters) and 15 feet wide (4.6 meters), forming a counterclockwise coil protruding from the lake’s coastline.
 The work was donated in 1999 to the Dia Art Foundation.

 How Smithson picked the location

 Smithson chose the location because of the blood-red hue of the lake water and its association with the primordial sea.
 The red color of the water is caused by algae and bacteria that thrive under a salty environment, especially the lake’s 27% salinity.
 This area of the lake (north arm) was separated from the freshwater sources when the causeway was built in the area in 1959 by the Southern Pacific Railroad1.
-Smithson also liked this location because of the blatant anti-pastoral beauty and its industrial remnants from the Golden Spike National Historic Site nearby and an old pier and several unused oil rigs.
+Smithson also liked this location because of its blatant anti-pastoral beauty and industrial remnants from the Golden Spike National Historic Site nearby, an old pier, and several unused oil rigs.

 Smithson recounts how he heard about Rozel Point: